kunalagratam07-spec/2CSE11/Experiment_04.md

-# Assignment 4 – Conditional Queries & Salary Calculations
+# Experiment 4 – Conditional Queries & Salary Calculations

 ## 🎯 Objective
 To perform conditional filtering, salary calculations, updates, and pattern-based queries on the `employee` table.